My Favourite Audiobooks 2020

 I use a variety of apps to feed my audiobook addiction, namely BookBeat and Audible, and I would highly recommend BookBeat as for only £13.99 a month you have access to ALL of the audiobooks on their app and there’s a brilliant mix of brand new and older audiobooks to choose from.

-Today though, I want to share my top audiobooks.
-These are not necessarily my favourite books but the best ones I’ve listened to, based on the narration, the audio mix and the production.
+Today though, I want to share my favourite audiobooks.
+These are not necessarily my favourite books but the best ones I’ve listened to, based on the narration, the audio mix, and the production.

 This is a book that was made for this format.
-It’s like listen to a podcast or a documentary on in the background.
+It’s like listening to a podcast or a documentary in the background.
 It’s utterly gripping and entirely addictive.
 I had the same feeling I felt when I was watching a Fleetwood Mac documentary, a proper fly-on-the-wall feeling.
 So good.

 Daisy Jones, read by Jennifer Beals